-This course is the capstone event of a scene design student's experience with the textual analysis, research, conception and execution of a complete stage design.
+This course is the capstone event of a scene design student's process with the textual analysis, research, conception and execution of a complete stage design.
 The student will thoroughly analyze dramatic texts and articulate and conceptualize design proposals as well as demonstrate artistic control of drawing, painting and various expressive mediums.
 Advanced model making is practiced as are the unique characteristics of thrust, in-the-round and proscenium stages.
 The student is expected to become fluent in the language of collaborative communication.
-The course is completed with the execution of a major production's complete set design.
-Prerequisite(s): THRT 3133, 3403, (3413 or concurrent enrollment), (3423 or concurrent enrollment), and 3543 with a minimum grade of B. Junior or senior standing.
+Prerequisite(s): THRT 3133, (3413 or concurrent enrollment), 3433 and 3733 with a minimum grade of B. Junior or senior standing.